What is a Sovereign Wealth Fund (SWF)?

 2. Future Generation Fund

 A future generation fund is an intergenerational savings fund.
-Many countries set up such this type of fund so that they have enough money to cater to the emerging costs of the elderly population.
+Many countries set up this type of fund so that they have enough money to cater to the emerging costs of the elderly population.
 It helps to ease pressure on the government’s budget in the years to come.

 3. Reserve Investment Fund